 An e-newsletter periodically published by the JHS Robotics Boosters provides more routine communication.
 The newsletter contains important information about upcoming event schedules and costs, fundraisers, and family participation opportunities.
-Parents/quardians will be automatically added to the Boosters' email subscription list to receive these newsletters.
+Parents/guardians will be automatically added to the Boosters' email subscription list to receive these newsletters.
+Please "white list" news@jhsroboticssboosters.org to be sure these don't drop into your spam folder.
 Others can sign up via the "subscribe" form at http://frcteam2910.org/boosters/.